yihan1998/yihan1998.github.io/_posts/2024-03-11-linux-syscall-301.md

 ### Extract the maximum number of arguments from register context

 ```c
 asmlinkage long __x64_sys##name(const struct pt_regs *regs)
 {
 	return __se_sys##name(SC_X86_64_REGS_TO_ARGS(x,__VA_ARGS__));
 }
 ```

+The first function `__x64_sys##name()` is the exposed syscall entry.
+The argument `struct pt_regs` is where values of all registers are saved and `x` is the number of arguments for this syscall.
+As we mentioned before, a syscall takes at most 6 arguments, passing via `%rdi, %rsi, %rdx, %rcx, %r8, %r9` in left-to-right order.
+Therefore, the first step is to extract these 6 arguments from the full register context to avoid any unnecessary exposure of register information.
+This is performed by the following`SC_X86_64_REGS_TO_ARGS` macro.

 ```c
 /* Mapping of registers to parameters for syscalls on x86-64 and x32 */